 Weighted Blankets Can Be Helpful For These Symptoms:

 A weighted blanket provides a calming effect to some people with Asperger’s Syndrome due to the deep pressure touch stimulation.
 As we mentioned above, deep pressure touch stimulation (or DPTS for short), release serration and melatonin which effectively turns the brain from anxiety mode to relaxation mode.

 The serotonin released with blanket use, turns to melatonin in our bodies.
 Melatonin is a hormone that helps to regulate sleep.
 In addition to this,there have been many connections to Asperger’s and a lack of melatonin production in the body.
 Weighted blankets can help produce the melatonin needed to help your loved one get a deep and restful sleep.

 People with Asperger’s Syndrome are prone to mood swings and irritable behavior.
 This is typically due to stress and anxiety or a lack of good sleep.
 Since both of these issues are often treated with a weighted blanket, mood swings and irritableness should dissipate with blanket use.

 While not everyone with Asperger’s will enjoy the sensation of a weighted blanket, weighted blankets are a cost-effective and durable sensory tool option for many.
 Weighted blankets can easily be purchased online.
-Our favorite place to get weighted blankets is Mosaic Blankets.
+My favorite place to get weighted blankets is Mosaic Blankets.